neos/neos-development-collection/TYPO3.Neos/Documentation/References/CommandReference.rst

 For every migration that has been run, it will create a commit in the package.
 This allows for easy inspection, rollback and use of the fixed code.
+If the affected package contains local changes or is not part of a git repository, the migration will be skipped.
+With the --force flag this behavior can be changed, but changes will only be committed if the working copy was clean before applying the migration.